dmcgits/dmcgits.github.io/mds/workshops/painter/painter_notes.md

 Mina Kim hand paint example](https://www.artstation.com/artwork/DOLmR)

 Why wasn't this enough?
+These more detailed, hand painted textures start to really suffer under lights.
+* The shadows and hilights don't match up,everything goes flat.
-Well those hand painted textures can't react to light!
-It's like when you shine a light on a real painting: you get a big glossy hilight and the illusion breaks down.
+* Try taking a flash photo of a real painting: you get a big glossy hilight and the illusion breaks down.

 ___